Last updated: April 15, 2019

 The Department of Health partners with organizations to provide community centers for county residents in recovery from substance use or co-occurring disorders.
 The centers offer free recovery support, such as recreational activities, job training, education assistance and substance abuse groups.

 H2O 4 L.I.F.E.
-Clubhouse in Annapolis for youth ages 12-17 who are currently or were previously in treatment for substance use
+Clubhouses in Annapolis and Brooklyn Park for youth ages 12-17 who are currently or were previously in treatment for substance use

 Recovery Community Centers